gislab-augsburg/ckanext-noanonaccess/README.md

     ckanext.noanonaccess.allowed_blueprint = feeds.general feeds.group
     ckanext.noanonaccess.allowed_paths = /about/.* /oauth2/callback

 And you can specify the path anonymous users will be redirected to if trying to access restricted paths.
-Default is ``user.login`` for the standard login page.
+Default is blueprint ``user.login`` for the standard login page.
 A custom redirect path can be used for other login methods like single sign on, e.g. with [ckanext-keycloak](https://github.com/keitaroinc/ckanext-keycloak).

     ckanext.noanonaccess.redirect_path = /user/sso

+Additionally you have the option to block paths for all users.
+This is useful e.g. if you use a different login method and want to prevent standard login, registering etc. If blocked, a user will be redirected to the redirect path.

+    ckanext.noanonaccess.blocked_paths = /user/login /user/register /user/reset/*

 ------------------------
 Development Installation